Local offer for care leavers

 The Local Authority acting as a guarantor

-On some occasions the local authority may act as a guarantor for you.
+We are trying to increase the number of arrangements in which the local authority may act as a guarantor for you, perhaps on a privately rented flat or house.
 This would involve an assessment and may require you to have completed some Independence packs, attended the tenancy readiness course and/or completed some ASDAN modules.
+Please speak to your PA if you are interested.

 Staying connected